PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="001" /><label for="001">![001](/assets/slides/incident_response/incident_response.001.jpeg)</label>
 _001. "Incident Response Training"._

 Hi, I'm Rich, and welcome to "Incident Response Training".
-This is a shorter version of our internal training at PagerDuty, which we use to train up our new Incident Commanders.
+This is a shorter version of our internal training at GetYourGuide, which we use to train up our new Incident Commanders.
 It's been slightly adapted for a wider audience, but the majority is exactly what we run ourselves.
 We're not going to be able to cover everything, otherwise we'd be here for a few days, but I'll cover some of the most important parts of our process.
 I'll try to keep this as short as I can.

 Actually, how long do we have?
 Can someone keep track of time for me?
 That would be great, thanks!